Black History Month – Essential Reading

 By Gloria Ann Wesley

 Beginning in the 18th century, Black men and women arrived from the U.S. and settled in various parts of Nova Scotia.
 In the 1800s, a small Black community had developed just north of Halifax on the shores of the Bedford Basin.
 The community became known as Africville and grew to about 400 people.
 Its residents fished, farmed, operated small retail stores and found work in the city.
 Jobs for Black people were hard to find, with many occupations blocked by racist practices.
-Women often worked as domestics and many men were train porters.
+Women often worked as domestics, and many men were train porters.
 A school and a church were the community’s key institutions.

 With that one eloquent word, disorientation, Ian Williams captures the impact of racial encounters on racialized people—the whiplash of race that occurs while minding one’s own business.
-Sometimes the consequences are only irritating, but sometimes they are deadly.
-Spurred by the police killings and street protests of 2020, Williams realized he could offer a perspective distinct from the almost exclusively America-centric books on race topping the bestseller lists, because of one salient fact: he has lived in Trinidad (where he was never the only Black person in the room), in Canada (where he often was), and in the United States (where as a Black man from the Caribbean, he was a different kind of “only”).
+Sometimes, the consequences are only irritating, but sometimes, they are deadly.
+Spurred by the police killings and street protests of 2020, Williams realized he could offer a perspective distinct from the almost exclusively America-centric books on race topping the bestseller lists because of one salient fact: he has lived in Trinidad (where he was never the only Black person in the room), in Canada (where he often was), and in the United States (whereas a Black man from the Caribbean, he was a different kind of “only”).

 Inspired by the essays of James Baldwin, in which the personal becomes the gateway to larger ideas, Williams explores such things as the unmistakable moment when a child realizes they are Black; the ten characteristics of institutional whiteness; how friendship forms a bulwark against being a target of racism; the meaning and uses of a Black person’s smile; and blame culture—or how do we make meaningful change when no one feels responsible for the systemic structures of the past.
 With these essays, Williams wants to reach a multi-racial audience of people who believe that civil conversation on even the most charged subjects is possible.
-Examining the past and the present in order to speak to the future, he offers new thinking, honest feeling, and his astonishing, piercing gift of language.
+Examining the past and present to speak to the future, he offers new thinking, honest feelings, and his astonishing, piercing gift of language.

 Other Authors

-Unapologetic challenges all of us engaged in the social justice struggle to make the movement for Black liberation more radical, more queer, and more feminist, by drawing on Black intellectual and grassroots organizing traditions, including the Haitian Revolution, the US civil rights movement, and LGBTQ rights and feminist movements.
+Unapologetic challenges all of us engaged in the social justice struggle to make the movement for Black liberation more radical, more queer, and more feminist by drawing on Black intellectual and grassroots organizing traditions, including the Haitian Revolution, the US civil rights movement, and LGBTQ rights and feminist movements.

 Women, Race & Class